collapsed-stacks/startups/questions/1283/domain-with-the-name-myproduct-com-already-taken.md

 - posted by: [paul](https://stackexchange.com/users/5287206/paul) on 2014-11-05
 - score: 4

-<p>ICANN has a resolution process for domain name conflicts like this.
+ICANN has a resolution process for domain name conflicts like this.
 They (used to) charge $1,000 for the process, and generally rule against obvious cyber-squatters.
 However, they usually also rule on a first-come, first-serve basis if the older website is functioning and is a legitimate web presence for a suitably-named company.
-The Nissan vs. Nissan case mentioned elsewhere is a good example.</p>
+The Nissan vs. Nissan case mentioned elsewhere is a good example.

-<p>If the existing product is well known I wouldn't depend on the .com / .co separation.
+If the existing product is well known I wouldn't depend on the .com / .co separation.
 Most web users are very lazy and won't get that distinction (or even the spelling) right.
-Get something very different.</p>
+Get something very different.

-<p>As a reverse-example here, many years ago a company called Universal Tube &amp; Rollform Equipment registered utube.com.
+As a reverse-example here, many years ago a company called Universal Tube & Rollform Equipment registered utube.com.
 Then somebody else decided to build a video-streaming service.
 Cue explosion of utube.com's webserver and inbox.
-They had to change their domain name.</p>
+They had to change their domain name.

 ## Answer 1287